pompeybug/website/src/content/articles/2010-10-29-portsmouth-cycle-forum-november-newsletter.md

   - newsletter
 date: 2010-10-29 13:13:59
 todo:
-  - pdf link check
+  - We're seeking a copy of this newsletter - do you have one?
+ok: true
 ---

-The November newsletter is now available to view.
+The November newsletter is now available.
 Stories this month include :

 *   Your car parking concerns
 *   Clarence Esplanade